The Green Deal explained Green Deal FAQs

 What other funding is available?

 You may be eligible to further savings through the Energy Companies Obligation (ECO) scheme.
 Visit our page on ECO to find out more.

 Is the Green Deal good value for money?

-You could, for example, be better paying for your energy-efficiency improvements using a 0%-on-purchases credit card and repaying it over the term of your credit card deal.
-You may also want to consider increasing your mortgage to pay for home improvements - though this will increase your monthly mortgage repayments, you may be borrowing at a lower rate than a Green Deal loan.
+You could, for example, be better off paying for your energy-efficiency improvements using a 0%-on-purchases credit card and repaying it over the term of your credit card deal.
+You may also want to consider increasing your mortgage to pay for home improvements - although this will increase your monthly mortgage repayments, you may be borrowing at a lower rate than a Green Deal loan.